 Sometimes the approach of the courts, and the language of their decisions, seems to consider the deceased themselves as victims.
-This is something which has carried over from the earlier historical cases, where concerns were often framed in terms of needing to respect and protect the dead.
-Despite the fact that we might think that respect for the dead is important, it is doubtful that a corpse can be the victim of a criminal offence.
-We can see this if we consider an example of the sort of harm might befall the deceased in this context.
+This is something which has carried over from the earlier historical cases, where concerns were often framed in terms of needing to respect and protect the dead.63 Despite the fact that we might think that respect for the dead is important, it is doubtful that a corpse can be the victim of a criminal offence.64 We can see this if we consider an example of the sort of harm might befall the deceased in this context.
 It is possible, for instance, that we owe the dead a 'decent' burial and that to not give them this constitutes a harm.
-But to whom is it a harm?
+65 But to whom is it a harm?
 The person who was has ceased to exist.
 They are no longer here and are no longer capable of being the direct recipient of either harm or benefit.
 Death has extinguished them as a subject.
 It cannot, therefore, be that persons who is owed a burial, decent or otherwise.
-To make an argument regarding posthumous harm stick, we would need to appeal to enduring or surviving interests and the claim that we are somehow harmed during life by events after our deaths.
-Although some do take this line, it is the lack of a contemporaneous subject which makes notions of posthumous interests and harm philosophically controversial.
-As such, any suggestion that they could ground criminal liability would require considerable elucidation and justification.
+To make an argument regarding posthumous harm stick, we would need to appeal to enduring or surviving interests and the claim that

-&lt;sup>62 F Tomasini, 'Is Post-Mortem Harm Possible?
+62 F Tomasini, 'Is Post-Mortem Harm Possible?
 Understanding Death, Harm and Grief' (2009) 23(8) Bioethics 441, p 444.